sisit135/DotMinecraftLauncher/README.md

 # DotMinecraftLauncher
-## This is my customized DotMCLauncher
+This is my customized DotMCLauncher
-## Used in my minecarft launcher.
+Used in my minecraft launcher.